Find out more & book online at 3btraining.com

 They may also be a supervisor or a designer who is working for a client.
 In some instances, they may even be a contractor who needs further knowledge in the technical and safety ramifications of a temporary works site.

-The Temporary Works Supervisor course is suitable for Foreman, Engineers and Managers who have been given responsibility for temporary works.
+The Temporary Works Supervisor course is suitable for Foremen, Engineers and Managers who have been given responsibility for temporary works.

 Anyone likely to assist the supervisor may also want to attend the course to further their knowledge.
 The delegate should already have existing knowledge of temporary works.